wallarm/product-documentation/docs/4.8/updating-migrating/older-versions/cloud-image.md

 If the new version of the filtering node is successfully configured and tested, remove the instance and virtual machine image with the previous version of the filtering node using the AWS or GCP management console.

-## Step 13: Re-enable the Active threat verification module (only if upgrading node 2.16 or lower)
+## Step 13: Re-enable the Threat Replay Testing module (only if upgrading node 2.16 or lower)

-Learn the [recommendation on the Active threat verification module setup](../../vulnerability-detection/active-threat-verification/running-test-on-staging.md) and re-enable it if required.
+Learn the [recommendation on the Threat Replay Testing module setup](../../vulnerability-detection/threat-replay-testing/setup.md) and re-enable it if required.

 After a while, ensure the module operation does not cause false positives.
 If discovering false positives, please contact the [Wallarm technical support](mailto:support@wallarm.com).